Seeman: Politics and activism

-Seeman has received threat letters for supporting Liberation Tigers of Tamil Eelam (LTTE).

 Early political life and Naam Tamilar Katchi

 Seeman addressed Periyar's ideology and caste abolition in the film industry.
 In the 2006 assembly elections, he campaigned for the DMK alliance, and notably sided with Pattali Makkal Katchi's S. Ramadoss and delivered speeches against the candidature of Vijayakanth.
-He met with Velupillai Prabhakaran in 2008 when the war between the Sri Lankan government and the LTTE was looming.
-Following this, Seeman started to speak out against the killings of a large number of Tamils during Sri Lanka's civil war.
+He met with LTTE leader Velupillai Prabhakaran in 2008 when the Sri Lankan Civil War between the Sri Lankan government and the LTTE was looming.
+Following this, Seeman began to speak out against the killings of several Tamils during Sri Lanka's civil war.
 Seeman's ensuing speech in Rameswaram marked a turning point in his political career for which he was arrested.
-He was also detained for continuing to speak out in Erode in favor of the LTTE.
+He was also detained for continuing to speak out in Erode in favour of the LTTE.
 He was subjected to the National Security Act, passport block and state monitoring.

 Seeman was arrested in March 2009 under the National Security act for speaking in favour of the LTTE and was lodged at the Kalapet prison.

 Seeman along with several other activists gathered on 18 May 2009, coinciding the end of the Sri Lankan Civil War at Madurai to form the Naam Tamilar Iyakkam, as a social outfit.
-It subsequently turned into a political party named Naam Tamilar Katchi.
+It subsequently transformed into a political party named Naam Tamilar Katchi (NTK).

 Seeman was arrested at Chepauk under the National Security Act for making inflammatory speeches at a meeting protesting against the killing of a Tamil fisherman by the Sri Lankan Navy.
-He was detained at the Vellore central Prison for five months.
+He was detained at the Vellore Central Prison for five months.

 Political activism (2011–2019)

-Upon his release from a five-month detention at the Vellore prison, Seeman in 2011 actively campaigned for the defeat of the Congress party in the State Assembly elections.
-He was neutral on MDMK and DMK while extended support to AIADMK.
-Seeman campaigned in 59 of the 63 places the Congress party were contesting, and the party was defeated in all of those constituencies except for one.
+Upon his release from a five-month detention at the Vellore prison in 2011, Seeman actively campaigned for the defeat of the Indian National Congress in the 2011 Legislative Assembly elections.
+He was neutral on the MDMK and DMK and supportive of the AIADMK.
+Seeman campaigned in 59 of the 63 places the INC contested in, and the party was defeated in all of those constituencies except one.

-Since the 2011 Assembly elections, Seeman and his party have been actively involved in various causes such as the anti-nuclear Power plant protests in Kudankulam or the attacks on Tamil fishermen perpetuated by the Sri Lankan Navy that has claimed the lives of over 800 fishermen.
+Since the 2011 assembly elections, Seeman and his party have been actively involved in various causes such as the anti-nuclear Power plant protests in Kudankulam or the attacks on Tamil fishermen perpetuated by the Sri Lankan Navy that claimed the lives of over 800 fishermen.

-During the parliamentary elections in 2014, Seeman has stated that the Naam Tamilar Katchi would campaign for the defeat of the candidates fielded by the Congress, BJP and the DMDK where they are contesting and will support ADMK.
+During the parliamentary elections in 2014, Seeman stated that the NTK would campaign for the defeat of all candidates fielded by the INC, BJP and DMDK and would support the AIADMK.

 In February 2015, the party conceived Veera Thamizhar Munnani, aimed at reviving and recovering age-old Tamil culture and traditions.
 In September 2016, Seeman was among some 176 people arrested after "attempting to lay siege to Srivaikuntam dam, where desilting works [were] under way as per a directive from the National Green Tribunal".